jeevanchaps/sentiment_analysis_NepaliCovidTweets/README.md

 ## Experiments and Results

-We experimented with the following:
+We experimented with the following hyper parameters:
 - Optimizer: AdamW
 - Batch Size: 16
 - Learning rate: 0.0001